Meaning of Vertigo / Dizziness

 Multiple sclerosis is an autoimmune disorder which attacks the protective shield of the nerve cells and hampers the signal transmission to the brain.
 Loss of focus, visual problem, vertigo spells are some of the symptoms of multiple sclerosis.
 Under this condition, the CNS is affected Spinal tap, VNG and MRI brain are advised in the evaluation to confirm multiple sclerosis .

-Differential Diagnosis of Dizziness and its Causes
+Differential Diagnosis of the Causes

 Vertigo is not a disease in itself.
 Once the cause of vertigo is diagnosed & treated, the person can reclaim balance and return to healthy living.